Measures to mitigate risks from ibuprofen, other painkillers adequate: HSA

 The regulator said that since 2005, it has been monitoring the scientific literature on the "small increased cardiovascular risks" associated with NSAIDs, and has required manufacturers and companies to include precautionary statements in the product labels on the safe use of NSAIDs.
 This includes the recommendation that NSAIDs should be prescribed at the lowest effective dose and the duration of treatment should be kept as short as possible.

-HSA said it would continue to monitor closely the safety profile of NSAIDs.
+HSA said it will continue to closely monitor the safety profile of NSAIDs.

 Patients who are prescribed NSAIDs should take them according to their doctor or pharmacist’s advice and see a doctor if they experience adverse effects or have concerns about their medication, the regulator said.